spalato/flups/README.md

 # flups
-Analysis tools for FLUPS @ EDyx
+Analysis tools for FLUPS @ EDyx.

+The repository is also used to work on experimental code.

 ## Installation